Logo

 Cecil Sharp's song collecting in the USA has been the subject of controversy amongst American scholars of cultural politics.

-Henry Shapiro held him responsible in a large part for the perception of Appalachian mountain culture as "Anglo-Saxon", while Benjamin Filene and Daniel Walkowitz claimed that Cecil Sharp had neglected to collect fiddle tunes, hymns, recent compositions, and songs of African-American origin.
+Henry Shapiro held him responsible in part for the perception of Appalachian mountain culture as "Anglo-Saxon", while Benjamin Filene and Daniel Walkowitz claimed that Cecil Sharp had neglected to collect fiddle tunes, hymns, recent compositions, and songs of African-American origin.